loveholidays/phrasebook/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Please include a summary of the changes and the related issue.
+Please include a summary of the changes and any related issues.
 Please also summarise the motivation and context behind making the change.

 Fixes # (issue)